 Tenor Cooper Nolan has been called a “powerhouse voice” with a “bright, focused and expressive” sound by Opera News, while The New York Times claimed that his “powerful tenor served the music well.”
-The upcoming season sees Mr. Nolan debuting a number of roles in the tenor repertoire.
-In the winter, he will perform Rodolfo in La bohème with the Savannah Philharmonic and Edgardo in Lucia di Lammermoor with the Winter Opera St. Louis.
-In the summer, he will join the Young Artists at the Glimmerglass Festival, where he will sing the Officer and cover Bacchus in Strauss’ Ariadne auf Naxos.
-While there, he will also cover Samuel Griffiths in Tobias Picker’s An American Tragedy.
-In the fall he will join Minnesota Opera’s Resident Artist Program, where he will sing Don José in Carmen, and cover Nemorino and Dick Johnson in productions of The Elixir of Love and La fanciulla del West.
+During Minnesota Opera’s 2014–2015 season, Mr. Nolan sung Don José in Carmen; General Bollinger in The Manchurian Candidate; and covered Nemorino in L’elisir d’amore.
+He will join the Santa Fe Apprentice Program to cover Teague in the world premiere of Cold Mountain as well as Narraboth in Salome.
+During the 2013–2014 season, Mr. Nolan performed Rodolfo in La bohème with the Savannah Philharmonic and Edgardo in Lucia di Lammermoor with the Winter Opera St. Louis.
+In the summer, he joined the Young Artists at the Glimmerglass Festival, where he sang the Officer and covered Bacchus in Strauss’ Ariadne auf Naxos.
+While there, he also covered Samuel Griffiths in Tobias Picker’s An American Tragedy.
+Previous credits include the tenor soloist in Die Erst Walpurgisnacht with the Saint George’s Chorale, Luigi in Il tabarro and the Chevalier de la Force with Lidal North at the Norwegian National Opera.